ethsana/sana-docs/docs/working-with-ant/backups.md

 ### Keys

 The `keys` directory contains your important key material.
-This is the most important data by far, and is produced and retained from Bee's initialisation procedure.
-If you have used **bee-clef** to manage your key material and signing procedures, see below for information on how to keep backups of your keys.
+This is the most important data by far, and is produced and retained from Ant's initialisation procedure.
+If you have used **ant-clef** to manage your key material and signing procedures, see below for information on how to keep backups of your keys.

 :::info
-If you are using Bee to manage your keys (not recommended - please use [Bee Clef](/docs/installation/bee-clef)!).
+If you are using Ant to manage your keys (not recommended - please use [Ant Clef](/docs/installation/ant-clef)!).
 You must convert your keys in order to import into Metamask and other Ethereum wallets.
 You may use [exportSwarmKeys](https://github.com/ethersphere/exportSwarmKey) to make the conversion.
 :::

 ### Statestore